-Numerous guidelines have been put into place to help ensure that our campus can sustain in-person classes for the fall semester and beyond.
+Numerous guidelines have been put into place to help ensure that our campus can sustain in-person classes for the spring semester and beyond.

 Access to campus buildings will be restricted to students, faculty and staff with a valid Bronco Card.
 Guests, contractors and vendors who have been approved to be on campus will receive instructions for accessing campus buildings from their university contacts.